Identity and Timing Model

 Model Summary

-Building on the JT-NM Reference Architecture, the model uses Source
+Building on the JT-NM Reference Architecture, the model uses Sources and Flows.

 - the means used to express / communicate it (for example, multiple different video codecs might be used for one